fortran-lang/fortran-lang.org/learn/intrinsics/INT.md

      __a__ and whose sign is the same as the sign of __a__.

  3. If __a__ is of type _complex_, rule 2 is applied to the _real_ part of __a__.

+ 4. If _a_ is a boz-literal constant, it is treated as an _integer_ with the _kind_ specified.

+     The interpretation of a bit sequence whose most significant bit is __1__ is processor dependent.

+The result is undefined if it cannot be represented in the specified integer type.

 ## __Examples__